 If you’re looking for great temps but less crowds, then the best time to visit Monterey, CA is in April and May.
 Not only will you be able to enjoy the water, but there are also food festivals in town during this time, including the Pebble Beach Food and Wine Fest.

 MORE INFORMATION FOR YOUR TRIP TO CALIFORNIA

-- NORTHERN CALIFORNIA: 18+ Magical Things To Do In Northern California Everyone Needs To Experience
+- SOUTHERN CALIFORNIA: 29 Amazing Things To Do In Southern California

 - SANTA CRUZ: 16 Best Things To Do In Santa Cruz For Coastal Fun